 I provide psychological assessments for children and adults in my private practice in Berkeley, CA. I am an out-of-network provider which means I am not a member of insurance panels.
 I can provide you with a bill to submit to your insurance company for reimbursement.
 You will want to consult with them to understand your coverage benefits and the amount your insurance will cover for out-of-network providers.

 Psychological assessment (sometimes referred to as testing) can serve a number of purposes including clarifying diagnosis, guiding treatment such as psychotherapy, or securing educational accommodations.
 The results obtained in testing can provide a clearer picture of a person’s strengths and needs and inform specific recommendations.
 You can find more information about assessment here.

 I provide psychological testing services for children and adults.
 I offer assessments for the following concerns:

 - Specific Learning Disorders including: reading (dyslexia), math (dyscalcula), and written expression

 - Mood and anxiety disorders including: Depression, Bipolar Disorder, Anxiety, Obsessive-Compulsive Disorder (OCD), Post-Traumatic Stress Disorder (PTSD), Panic Disorder.

 - Social-emotional functioning and personality development

 Approach to Assessment

 I adopt a collaborative approach to assessment.
 This begins with meeting with the the client to identify their questions for the assessment.
-Identifying these questions will guide the selection of psychological assessments that can help to answer them.
-At the end of the testing process, the caregiver(s) and the child / adolescent, will receive feedback explaining the results of assessment, providing answers to the initial questions, and specific recommendations for next steps.
+Identifying these questions will guide the selection of tests and measures that can help to answer them.
+At the end of the testing process, the caregiver(s) and the child / adolescent, will receive feedback explaining the results of assessment, answers to the initial questions, and specific recommendations for next steps.

 Once I consult with a client, I then draft a plan for the assessment, which includes the referral questions and the tests I recommend to answer them.
 An assessment may include one or more of the following: